joeygordon/hopscotch/README.md

 Use encoder 2 to select which sequence you would like to modify.
 Encoder 3 selects the sequence.

-The `!` option assigns a random sequence to that channel whenever a new note is played.
+The `!` option assigns a random sequence to that voice whenever a new note is played.

 ### Select a MIDI channel